ischlag/ischlag.github.io/_posts/2016-06-02-installing-tensorflow.markdown

 ```bash
 $ lspci -v | grep VGA
 ```
-Btw. if you want to connect to the lab machine from now on use the following command to sve time
+Btw. if you want to connect to the lab machine from now on use the following command to save time

 ```bash
 $ ssh -t entry ssh lab01